 EGNOS is used to provide navigation and positioning services with a higher level of accuracy and integrity than GPS alone.

 EGNOS consists of a network of ground-based stations that monitor GPS signals, and a geostationary satellite that transmits correction and integrity information to users.
-This information is used to improve the accuracy of GPS signals and to provide alerts in case of any errors or degradation in the GPS signal.
+This information is used to improve the accuracy of GPS signals and to provide alerts in case of any errors or Degradation in the GPS signal.

 Examples of how EGNOS is used in the aerospace context: